WMU-Cooley has admissions advisors who can assist you with your law school application process throughout your time in law school.

 Contact the campus specific School Certifying Official (SCO) to discuss academic, financial advising and disability counseling HERE.

-WMU-Cooley is a Michigan Veteran Affairs Agency (MVAA) GOLD certified Veteran-Friendly School.
+WMU-Cooley is a Michigan Veteran Affairs Agency (MVAA) SILVER certified Veteran-Friendly School.
 The Michigan Veteran-Friendly School program recognizes academic institutions of higher learning committed to supporting the needs of student veterans and dependents.

 Check out the three most critical issues